STAT545-UBC-hw-2018-19/hw09-JasmineLib/README.md

 =============

-This repository was initially cloned from [this repository](https://github.com/STAT545-UBC/make-activity) from Jenny Brian, as was updated to meet the requirements of STAT 547 hw09.
+This repository was initially cloned from [this repository](https://github.com/STAT545-UBC/make-activity) from Jenny Brian, and was updated to meet the requirements of STAT 547 hw09.

 I made the following changes/additions to the pipeline: